JasonAchillious/OnlineBookstore/README.md

 # Online_Bookstore
-1.This is as a course project for CS307 (the concepts of the database system).
-2.It's an online bookstore application with a database system.
+1.This was made for a course CS307 (the concepts of the database system) as its project, which requires us to design an online bookstore application with a database system.
 # Database
 MySQL
 # Language